Radiologist Visa Sponsorship Jobs in Ohio

 Which companies sponsor visas for radiologists in Ohio?

 The most active sponsors for radiologist roles in Ohio include Cleveland Clinic, OhioHealth, the Ohio State University Wexner Medical Center, University Hospitals, and Kettering Health.
-These large academic and regional health systems have dedicated international physician recruitment programs and have filed H-1B petitions for radiology positions in past years.
+These large academic and regional health systems have dedicated international physician recruitment programs and have filed H-1B visa petitions for radiology positions in past years.
 Smaller teleradiology groups also operate in Ohio and occasionally sponsor qualified candidates.

 Which visa types are most common for radiologist roles in Ohio?